 Ideas for journals, or rather when those ideas evade you, is often the trickiest part of getting started and continuing to journal regularly.
 But, with the practice being hugely beneficial, the good news is that once you become familiar with the process of journaling, in my experience inspiration for what to write naturally tends to follow.

-Tips For Journaling For Mental Health
+Tips For Journaling For Mental Wellbeing

 How do you start journaling?
 Where do you begin and how do you turn it into a routine?